 by Emily Tran

-The challenge that all enterprises face when selling products and services to the enterprise is that there are independent third parties that are often giving advice to buyers—and these third parties are often industry analysts.
+The challenge that all enterprises face when selling products and services to B2B organizations is that there are independent third parties that are often giving advice to buyers.
+These third parties are often industry analysts.

 Defining Analyst Relations and Industry Analysts